Arlo and Janis by Jimmy Johnson for March 28, 2022

 48. Missing large

-tcviii Premium Member about 2 years ago
+tcviii Premium Member over 2 years ago

 No comments about JJ telling us the college was in California?